solaka/NCAA-pool-entry-optimization/README.md

 Finally, something that we know for certain!
 It's important to contemplate the payout structure of the pool in question, because the optimal strategy might be very different for a winner-take-all pool vs. one that awards prize money to the top half of entries.

 ### Model
-Like I said, the model itself is pretty simple.
+Like I said, the model itself is not too complicated, relatively speaking.
 It proceeds in the following steps:

 1. Set basic parameters (e.g. num sims, num entries, scoring system, payout structure)
 2. Import and pre-process data (e.g. import efficiency ratings, set up bracket, calculate win probability matrix, etc.)